Watch Overview Video

 This initial phase of the unit not only acts as a bait to “hook” students into the forthcoming topic, but it also serves to identify a key theme in the proposed unit.
 Learning experiences within this initial phase will involve some kind of interactive, relational activity or engaging story and strongly sets the theme for the new topic.

 “For God so loved the world, that he gave his one and only son, that whoever believes in him shall not perish but have eternal life.”
 John 3:16

-Of all learning arenas, our Bible curriculum needs to be meaningful and relevant.
-The Learning Context phase seeks to ensure that the students can see how the new topic fits with not only the big-picture story, but what is already known.
+As with all subjects, our Bible curriculum needs to be meaningful and relevant.
+The Learning Context phase seeks to ensure that the students can see how the new topic fits not only with the big-picture story, but what is already known.
 This phase seeks to answer the question students often ask, “Why are we learning about this?”

 Exploring the Story Experientially

 “Then he told them many things in parables.”
 Matthew 13:3

 In this phase, the teacher shares the “story” or biblical passages that will form the foundation of the unit's study.
 An exploration of the Scriptures is central to this phase.
 Delivering the story in a way that will encourage en emotional connection with it will be a priority for the teacher.

 “Blessed are they who hunger and thirst after righteousness, for they will be filled.”
 Matthew 5:6

 This phase of the Encounter unit explores the students’ response to the “Story” of God, and the messages of the Bible.
 Its defining adjective “engaged” invites an unleashing of the great variety of inquiry-based, pedagogical strategies in the spectrum of intelligences that will encourage students to own the learning process and delve deeply into the Bible.
 Talking is not teaching and listening is not learning.
 Here student involvement is seen as imperative.

 Connection with the Father